helidon-io/helidon/docs/mp/telemetry.md

 #### Controlling Automatic Spans for Outgoing REST Client Requests

-To selectively suppress child span creation for outgoing REST client requests implement the [HelidonTelemetryClientFilterHelper interface][helidontelemetryclientfilterhelper-interface].
+To selectively suppress child span creation for outgoing REST client requests implement the [HelidonTelemetryClientFilterHelper interface][helidontelemetry-2].

-When your application sends an outgoing REST client request Helidon invokes the `shouldStartSpan` method on each such implementation, passing the [Jakarta REST client request context][jakarta-rest-client-request-context] for the request.
+When your application sends an outgoing REST client request Helidon invokes the `shouldStartSpan` method on each such implementation, passing the [Jakarta REST client request context][jakarta-rest-cli] for the request.
 If at least one implementation returns `false` then Helidon suppresses the automatic child span.
 If all implementations return `true` then Helidon creates the automatic child span.

 The following example shows how to allow automatic spans in an app that invokes the Helidon greet example app.
 The example permits automatic child spans for outgoing requests for the default greeting but not for the personalized greeting or the `PUT` request to change the greeting message (because the update path ends with `greeting` not `greet`).